openservicebrokerapi/servicebroker/spec.md

 It is likely that a Broker will have redundent definitions of `parameters` in the catalog.
 To simplfy this, the broker MAY provide a `root_schemas` entry.
-The Platform will need to process the catalog's `root_schemas` to be able to
+The Platform will need to process the catalog's `root_schemas` to fully qualify `$ref` object schmea definitions.

 ##### Root Schema Objects